 - Remove from the oven and let cool on a wire rack for 30 minutes before cutting.

-This traditional method pastry crust (ala Julia Child’s Mastering The Art of French Cooking, Volume One (1) (Fortieth – 40th – Anniversary Edition)) is the one that I have taught to students and made myself for many years.
+The traditional method pastry crust presented here (ala Julia Child’s Mastering The Art of French Cooking, Volume One (1) (Fortieth – 40th – Anniversary Edition)) is the one that I taught students at the Northwest Culinary Academy and made myself for many years.
 It has an excellent buttery flavor and a crisp, sturdy texture.
 Very good, in other words.

-This volume is now indispensable to me.
-I will document the process that I now use in a later post, (HERE IT IS: Quick & Easy, Flaky, All Butter, Short-Crust Pastry.)
+This volume is indispensable.
+I now use this method: Quick & Easy, Flaky, All Butter, Short-Crust Pastry.

-But essentially it involves the same ingredients and proportions with the added step of layering very thin sheets of butter into the dough (similar to the process for making rough puff pastry).
-Not at all difficult, just a little more time consuming.
+It involves the same ingredients and proportions with the added step of layering very thin sheets of butter into the dough (similar to the process for making rough puff pastry).
+Not at all difficult, just a little more time-consuming.
 The result is the most flakey, most tender, most buttery pastry crust you have ever eaten.

 LunaCafe Apple Recipe Archive